 Document processes in a better way

-In the past, the hardest part of sharing knowledge has been documenting it.
+Documenting knowledge used to be the hardest part of sharing it.

 There are plenty of options out there, so pick the one that suits you and your team the best.